emmyapi/homelab/media/jellyfin/readme.md

 sudo nano compose.yaml
 ```

 Before pasting this.
-Make sure to change the PUID and PGID if your IDs were not 1000, and to change the timezone, and to fill in your ip address.
+Make sure to change the PUID and PGID if your IDs were not 1000, and to change the timezone, and to fill in your servers ip address.
 ```bash
 services:
   jellyfin: